If what they say is true – a closing act

 Lee Welch’s If what they say is true is a series of recurrent motifs that take shape in printed matter, arrangements and displays, objects, texts, and unwieldy social situations, that index a larger structure.
 The environment filters perceptions, adjusting not only one’s sense of the surroundings but also one’s awareness of others.
 Situations and events framed within this context ignite potential for unforeseen participation and communication between artist, artwork and audience.

-Sean Carpio and Mark Garry’s The Listening Group will involve a number of musicians, composers, visual artists and music fans, inviting communities in the city to come together to share music.
+Sean Carpio and Mark Garry’s The Listening Group involves a number of musicians, composers, visual artists and music fans, inviting communities in the city to come together to share music.

-The evening will conclude will a special appearance by local band Rare, who are performing together for the first time in 12 years.
+The evening concludes with a special appearance by local band Rare, who are performing together for the first time in 12 years.